September 29, 2025 (7mo ago) — last updated April 20, 2026 (8d ago)

 • Communicate with curiosity: Listen to understand rather than to plan a reply.

-• Embrace evolution: Give each other space to grow and adjust shared priorities accordingly.
+• Embrace evolution: Give each other space to grow and update shared priorities.

 The most resilient partnerships aren’t free of storms; they’re built to weather them.